Daily Discipline #119

 Day 26- What is the result of our obedience to love our enemies?

-We become like His Son Jesus and thus become children of God.
-When we are able to bless and love and pray for all men, then we are walking in our Father’s shoes.
+We become like Jesus and thus become children of God.
+When we are able to bless, love, and pray for all men, then we are walking in our Father’s shoes.

 1 John 3:10